mmoayyed/mmoayyed.github.io/_posts/2016-08-24-soft-evolution.md

 ---
 layout:     post
-title:      Product vision: you're doing it wrong!
+title:      Product vision: you are doing it wrong
 summary:    This is my take on how to evolve a product/project vision, and lessons I have learned
 ---